-Jose Mourinho, football’s marmite man, is back in the Premier League with Tottenham.
-Whether you love him or loathe him, you can’t deny that when it comes to being an absolute b*stard, he’s one of the best around.
+Jose Mourinho is football’s marmite man.
+But whether you love him or loathe him, you can’t deny that when it comes to being an absolute b*stard, he’s one of the best around.

-Whether it be in a press conference, on the touchline or in a laundry basket, the new Spurs boss has ruffled feathers wherever he’s gone.
+Whether it be in a press conference, on the touchline or in a laundry basket, the Roma boss has ruffled feathers wherever he’s gone.

 His side had won the first leg of the Champions League knockout tie 2-1 but were on the verge of being knocked out on away goals after Paul Scholes gave United the lead at Old Trafford.

 Then, in the 90th minute, Costinha slotted in a rebound to send his team through and his manager mental.

 Mourinho quickly jumped from his seat to sprint down the touchline with his hands in the air, past Fergie and his staff, past the United fans and to his players.
 He would go on to lead Porto to Champions League glory, but this was the moment he arrived on the world stage.